moretona/moreton-management-netlify/site/content/_index.md

     working with early stage startups, high growth fintechs and banks as an individual contributor and as a leader of diverse teams of developers, his expertise lie in engineering management, Agile and software team building.
-intro:
-  heading: What we offer
-  text: "We can tailor our services to your needs, so get in touch to schedule a
-    call-back where your specific situation can be discussed. "
-products: []
-values:
-  heading: test
-  text: test
 services:
   heading: Our services
   text: We work with our clients to help them navigate the difficult terrain of